joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Transition.md

 The below tasks should be completed before finalizing the transition and closing this issue.

-* [ ] Update the title of the issue to: `UX Transition for _ STAGE GROUP, GROUP, OR CATEGORY_`.
+* [ ] Update the title of this issue to: `UX Transition for _ STAGE GROUP, GROUP, CATEGORY OR FEATURE_`.
 * [ ] Assign the transition issue to yourself and your Product Design Manager.
+    * [ ] Optionally, add a link to the MR confirming the transition [ADD LINK]()
 * [ ] Fill out the sections below with the relevant content for the stage, group, or category.
-* [ ] Inform relevant Product Managers (PMs) and Engineering Managers (EMs) of the transition
+* [ ] Inform relevant Product Managers and Engineering Managers of the UX transition by pinging them in this issue.
+    * [ ] Optionally, chedule a sync meeting with the newly assigned Product Designer, Product Design Manager, and Product Manager.
+You can also opt for recording a walkthrough video to share with the relevant team.
+* [ ] If a category or feature is being moved, [transfer the JTBDs](https://about.gitlab.com/handbook/engineering/ux/category-maturity-scorecards/#update-jtbd-data-file) to the relevant team by updating them in the handbook.
-* [ ] Communicate the change with the larger team on Slack.
+* [ ] Communicate the change with the stage groups on Slack by sharing a link to this issue.
-* [ ] When the content is ready, assign the new designer to the issue, and `@mention` relevant PM, EM, and Product Design Manager.
 * [ ] **Newly Assigned Designer**: When you feel comfortable, unassign the previous designer and close this issue.

 ## :hourglass: History and timeline